Skons/SOAS/README.md

 * Decent sound.
 * Ability to hide the clock
 * Volume increase of the alarm after a defined time of alarming
-* Local file as fallback when internet is not available
 * Ability to switch off display completely
   - Display is switched on every alarm.
 * Ability to "Display on/off automatically"